 Pros and Cons of AI in banking risk management

 Given the development of digital technologies and decreases in the cost of data storage, Artificial intelligence is becoming an integral part of business processes.
 Machine learning allows handling and analyzing unstructured data, thus saving time and money for financial services companies.

 AI in banking risk management can lower operational, regulatory, and compliance costs and provide reliable credit scorings for credit decision-makers.
 Risk assessment AI can provide a fast and accurate risk assessment, using every data - both financial and non-financial - it can find to factor in the character and capacity of a customer.

 AI-powered risk management solutions can be also used for model risk management (back-testing and model validation) and stress testing, which is required by European and US prudential regulators.

 What are the challenges to AI risk management in banking?

-Fintech sector is governed by strict compliance to regulations related to data.
+The fintech sector is governed by strict compliance with regulations related to data.
 Data breaches are costly and the new legislation, for example, GDPR in European Union, provides serious liability for the companies dealing with personal data.
-Moreover, there is a number of regulations governing the financial institutions in the United States and Europe, such as FINRA, MiFID, and EMIR.
+Moreover, there is a number of regulations governing financial institutions in the United States and Europe, such as FINRA, MiFID, and EMIR.

 Contact our team at firstname.lastname@example.org for more information.